This is my review of ChinesePod, my favorite podcast for learning Chinese language.

 Common mistakes among ChinesePod users

-Since we paid for all the podcasts, this primitive impulse push us to think that we should make the most out of the course by starting from the beginning and going through all the dialogues.
+Since we paid for all the podcasts, this primitive impulse pushes us to think that we should make the most out of the course by starting from the beginning and going through all the dialogues.

 I did exactly this mistake with ChinesePod by getting stuck at the Intermediate level way too long.
-Till I read the review of ChinesePod by Benny Lewis at Fluent in 3 Months and I switched to the Upper Intermediate Level.

-- Another mistake closely related to the first one consists on choosing a level and then go through all the podcasts, without considering whether you are interested on the topic or not.
+Another mistake closely related to the first one consists on choosing a level and then go through all the podcasts, without considering whether you are interested on the topic or not.

 These are all bullshits that your brain (and mine, I have a black belt on rationalization) exploits to make you come back to your comfort zone.
-Steven Pressfield named this phenomenon “resistance” in his wonderful book The War of Art, a must read for every person that has a creative job or is trying to get better at something (Mandarin, for instance).
+Steven Pressfield named this phenomenon “resistance” in his wonderful book The War of Art, a must-read for every person that has a creative job or is trying to get better at something (Mandarin, for instance).

-- You only listen and don’t follow up.
+You only listen and don’t follow up.
 Regularly listen to a podcast is great.
 However if you don’t follow up by reviewing the dialogue then you are losing a great opportunity to enrich your vocabulary.

 If you think that all this motivational stuff is bullshit and the simplest way to learn Mandarin is to go out there and speak with Chinese people, you are right.
 If you are enough motivated this may be enough for you.

-But this didn’t work with Chinese.
+But this didn’t work with the Chinese.
 Despite I live in China since 2010, I can easily get around with English and ask help to a friend every time I need to do something more complex as rent an apartment or go to the hospital.

-So for me the choice is either to avoid boredom and find the right motivation or never learn Chinese.
+So for me, the choice is either to avoid boredom and find the right motivation or never learn Chinese.
 And I guess I’m not the only one with this problem.